elte-nlp/elte-nlp-course/lecture_source/nlp_13-dialog.md

         last turn.
     -   similarity can be totally pretrained, or trained/fine-tuned embedding based.
--   **Response by generation**: Train a genator model on the data set, typical architectures:
+-   **Response by generation**: Train a generator model on the data set, typical architectures:
     -   RNN or Transformer based encoder-decoder, or
-    -   a fine-tunded "Predict next", language-model, e.g., a GPT-like architecture.
+    -   a fine-tuned "Predict next", language-model, e.g., a GPT-like architecture.
 We will discuss that alternative in the next lecture.

 # Task-oriented dialog systems